Database Module

 DatabaseError – If query fails.

-save_clustering_cache(embedding_model, reduction_method, n_components, clustering_method, results, n_clusters=None, clustering_params=None)[source]
+- save_clustering_cache(embedding_model, reduction_method, n_components, clustering_method, results, n_clusters=None, clustering_params=None, conference=None, year=None)[source]

 Save clustering results to cache.

-The full results including visualization coordinates are stored.
-The reduction_method and n_components are stored so that an exact-match lookup can return cached points directly.
-When only the reduction method changes, the clustering results are reused and only the reduction is re-applied.
+reduction_methodandn_componentsare stored so that an exact-match lookup can return cached points directly.
+When only the reduction method changes, the clustering results are reused and only the reduction is re-applied.- Parameters:

-• results (dict) – Clustering results to cache (full results including points).
+results (dict) – Clustering results to cache (full results including points).

-• clustering_params (dict, optional) – Additional clustering parameters.
+None, the actual count is extracted fromresults["statistics"]["n_clusters"].clustering_params (dict, optional) – Additional clustering parameters.

 DatabaseError – If save fails.